Karma to Burn

-Karma to Burn, commonly abbreviated as K2B, is a desert rock/stoner rock band from Morgantown, West Virginia.
-The band are noted for their uncompromising, mostly instrumental sound.
+Karma to Burn (commonly abbreviated as K2B) was an American rock band from Morgantown, West Virginia.
+The band was noted for its heavy, mostly instrumental sound.

 Their name comes from a sleevenote on Bob Dylan's 1976 album Desire which reads "I have a brother or two and a whole lot of karma to burn..."

 History

 First era (1993–2002)

 After years of viral self-promotion (such as phoning record companies pretending to be other bands who had heard an interesting band called Karma to Burn), Karma to Burn was signed to Roadrunner Records in 1996.
 They were planning to release an entirely instrumental album, but Roadrunner insisted that the contract was only valid under the condition that they hired a vocalist.
 After a brief trial of then Kyuss frontman John Garcia, they hired a friend of theirs, Jason Jarosz.
 Their first album Karma to Burn was released in 1997, and despite critical acclaim, sold poorly.
 The band decided to sack Jarosz and as such were fired from Roadrunner.
 The band continued, releasing 1999's Wild, Wonderful Purgatory and 2001's Almost Heathen as entirely instrumental albums.

 The band unofficially disbanded sometime in mid-2002, when bassist Rich Mullins joined the band Speedealer.
 As of 2008, Mullins was playing in the Los Angeles based band Year Long Disaster, Oswald was the drummer in Nebula, and Will Mecum was playing guitar for Treasure Cat.